pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 * Syntax error (such as unclosed quotation marks) in the original CSV, SQL or Parquet file.
 * I/O, network or system permission errors.

-Unique/Primary key conflict in Local backend is handled separately, explained in the next section.
+Unique/Primary key conflict in the Local-backend is handled separately and explained in the next section.

 ## Duplicate resolution in Local-backend mode

-Local-backend mode imports data by first converting them to KV pairs, and ingest them into TiKV in batches.
-Unlike the TiDB-backend mode, duplicate rows are not detected until the end of task.
-Therefore, duplicate errors in Local-backend mode is not controlled by `max-error`, but rather a separate configuration `duplicate-resolution`.
+In the Local-backend mode, TiDB Lightning imports data by first converting them to KV pairs and ingesting the pairs into TiKV in batches.
+Unlike the TiDB-backend mode, duplicate rows are not detected until the end of a task.
+Therefore, duplicate errors in the Local-backend mode are not controlled by `max-error`, but rather by a separate configuration `duplicate-resolution`.

 {{< copyable "" >}}